BeccAllfor1/django-todo-list/README.md

  This project was tested by accessing the Django Admin Panel.
- By creating a Superuser we can access the Django Admin Panel where the administrator can perform all the CRUD functionalities
+ By creating a Superuser we can access the Django Admin Panel where the administrator can perform all functionalities.

 ## Links